-The easiest way to participate in our project and the easiest way to compensate the CO2 footprint of your club, event or district is to contribute to an existing Rotary project.
+The easiest way to participate in our project and the easiest way to compensate the CO2 footprint of your club, event or district is to contribute to one of our recommended Rotary projects.
 Financial carbon compensation outside of Rotary is a very delicate topic because there have been several occasions when the money that was paid for compensation was not used in a proper way or did not lead to the promised compensation of CO2.
 Therefore we only recommend projects inside of Rotary or with a strong connection to Rotary.

 Location and scalability